symfony/symfony-docs/cookbook/serializer/introduction.rst

 .. index::
-   single: Serializer
+   single: Serializer; Introduction

 How to Use the Serializer
 =========================

 Serializing and deserializing to and from objects and different formats (e.g.
 JSON or XML) is a very complex topic.
-Symfony comes with a :doc:`Serializer Component </components/serializer>`, which gives you some tools that you can leverage for your solution.
+Symfony comes with a :doc:`Serializer Component </components/serializer/index>`, which gives you some tools that you can leverage for your solution.

-In fact, before you start, get familiar with the serializer, normalizers and encoders by reading the :doc:`Serializer Component </components/serializer>`.
+In fact, before you start, get familiar with the serializer, normalizers and encoders by reading the :doc:`Serializer Component </components/serializer/index>`.

 Activating the Serializer
 -------------------------